 Musculoskeletal Assessment for Pain Relief

 When you’re experiencing orthopedic pain in any part of your body, you don’t want to wait: you want to find answers and begin your treatment process as quickly as possible.
 The first step on your road to recovery is obtaining an accurate diagnosis for your orthopedic injury or condition -- but due to the complex nature of your muscles and skeletal system, many traditional diagnostic techniques offered for routine assessment simply aren’t enough.
 A delayed or inaccurate diagnosis can be costly, leading to frustration, unnecessary expense, and prolonged pain without the appropriate treatment.

 If you’re curious about how Dr. Turner’s ultrasound techniques can help you find the right diagnosis, keep reading to learn more and don’t hesitate to reach out to Dr. Turner with any further questions.
 If you’re ready to meet with Dr. Turner for your exam, don’t wait another minute.
-Reach out to us and schedule your first consultation appointment today.
+Reach out to The Genomic Athlete and schedule your first consultation appointment today.

 High Resolution Ultrasound technology is one of the techniques that make Dr. Turner’s diagnostic approach unique, and it can be more effective than the standard, still pictures offered by more conventional tests.
 Unlike MRI, an ultrasound scan gives a highly trained specialist the ability to examine the tissues inside your affected area while you are recreating the motion that causes your pain.
 This allows Dr. Turner to better assess damaged tendons, muscles, ligaments, nerves, and other pain generators that may be missed using traditional diagnostic techniques.